-Serbian EPS thinks over increase in electricity price as much as 25 percent14.
-December 2012. / News Serbia Energy
+Serbian EPS thinks over increase in electricity price as much as 25 percent, News Serbia Energy

 Electricity price increase should be expected early next year, said Životije Jovanovic, deputy general manager of EPS.
 Electricity price increase should be expected early next year, up to 25 percent, Životije Jovanovic, deputy director general of the “Electric Power Industry of Serbia”.

 According to him, the current price of the kilowatt is 5.1 euro cents, which is at least twice cheaper than in neighboring countries.
 Slovenians pay 20 euro cents for a kilowatt, in the Montenegro they pay 8.80, and 6.16 eurocents is the price in Macedonia.